-The 25 Year Plan is a long-term management strategy for the environment, which recognises the enormous contribution that nature makes to our wellbeing and our economy.
+The 25 Year Plan is a long-term management strategy for the environment that applies to England, which recognises the enormous contribution that nature makes to our wellbeing and our economy.
 It’s designed to ensure that these contributions can continue for generations to come, with a focus on reversing the long-term decline we have seen in our natural environment that has caused growing social and economic costs.

 The Plan will be underpinned by the concept of natural capital, meaning it will take account of the full range of “natural assets” that give benefits to humans, such as forests and urban green spaces that provide clean air, absorb carbon and provide recreation, as well as rivers that provide freshwater for drinking, wetlands that provide protection from floods, and oceans that provide seafood and generate energy.

-Why is the 25 Year Environment Plan imporant?
+Why is the 25 Year Environment Plan important?

 Back in 2011 the government made a commitment to protect our natural environment for future generations.
 But since then we’ve seen first-hand the impacts of ongoing environmental decline, such as climate change and floods, increasing water shortages, and health costs from pollution – these are significantly affecting our economy, resilience and wellbeing as a society.
 With the population growing and our demands rising with it, our planet’s natural resources are diminishing faster than they can be replenished.
 We need to reverse this decline in our natural assets both here in the UK and abroad.